RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 - Casting syntax is backwards; the value, not the type, goes in parenthesis: `int64(*myIntWrapper)`

 - The only iteration construct in Go is `for`, and there is special syntax for iterating over a range.

+- Many functions that operate on common types, like `append()` and `len()`, which would normally be methods in other languages, are built-in functions that operate without a receiver; that is, they are called by passing in the instance or value, rather than called by dereferencing the instance, i.e. `append(l, item)` rather than `l.append(item)`

 [Contents](#contents)